-While it’s a totally reasonable (and very accurate) description of them, no matter who says it (my mom, my boss, my husband, my priest, the guy who works the deli counter at the Acme) as soon as I hear it, I immediately think that they are talking about my boobs.
+While it’s a totally reasonable (and very accurate) description of them, no matter who says it (my mom, my boss, my husband, the guy who works the deli counter at the Acme) as soon as I hear it, I immediately think that they are talking about my boobs.

 To illustrate this point, here’s a list of things people have said to me recently about the girls.
 (I mean my daughters.
 Not my boobs.
 See how confusing it can get?)

 Anyway, as you read each quote, just replace “the girls” with “your boobs” and you’ll start to understand the gravity of the situation.

 “Saw a picture of the girls on Facebook.
 They’re almost the same size!”

 “The girls are the spitting image of your husband.”

 “I miss the girls so much.
 I just want to squeeze them!”

 “The girls were amazing last night—they’re so well behaved!”